plaans/beluga/README.md

 As such, we may be unable to prove the unsatisfiability of a problem instance in the most general case, when no assumptions are made on the maximal number of possible swaps.
 This has a direct impact on the matter of explainability, as will be touched upon further below.

+The number of allowed swaps can be controlled using the environment variable `MAX_NUM_AVAILABLE_SWAPS`.

 ### Optional Scheduling Model

 For every flight excluding the very first one, create a **non-optional** `switch_to_next_beluga` action.